-According to Svetlana Boym restorative nostalgia is about nostos, where the lost home needs to be rebuilt and the memories gasps to be walled.
-The word explored and is marked by its blindness and misunderstanding to label as nostalgia.
-It's speaking about the truth and tradition that should be repaired.
-So the named invented traditions are presented as true and eternally valid.
-These traditions are not justified to themselves but build upon the modern sense of loss of community.
+Building on the work of Svetlana Boym a restorative nostalgia is about nostos, where the lost home needs to be rebuilt and the memories gaps to be walled.
+The word explore marks by his blindness and misunderstanding to label as nostalgia.
+I am speaking about the truth and tradition that should be repaired.
+So called invented traditions are presented as true and eternally valid.
+These traditions are not just themselves and build upon the modern sense of loss of community.
 In this case, traditions act as a comforting collective script to the individual desire.
-Typical of the restorative nostalgia is that it gives a clear answer.
+Typical for the restorative nostalgia is that it gives a clear answer.
 Past get caught in one truth.
-To achieve salvation you just need to recover the past of the motherland.
-Discussions about the difference between right and wrong is not important.
-Elements of a total reconstruction of the restorative nostalgia can be founded in every type of art, which evoke a lifelike dream of the past.
-(Boym, 2001.
-41-48)
+To achieve salvation just need one to recover the past and Motherland.
+Discussions about the difference between right and wrong are not important.
+Elements of a total reconstruction of the restorative nostalgia can be found in every type of art, which evokes a lifelike dream of past (Boym, 2001: 41-48).

 The imperfect process of remembrance dwells in algia of the reflective nostalgia by Boym.
 Reflective nostalgia focuses on the historical and individual time.
 It mourns the inability to recall the past and engages in human finitude.
-According Boym as restorative nostalgia wants to conquer time, the reflective nostalgia will cherish the fragments of memory.
-Reflective nostalgia takes itself less seriously and often find the language of irony.
+According to Boym the restorative nostalgia wants to conquer time, the reflective nostalgia will cherish the fragments of memory.
+Reflective nostalgia takes itself less seriously and often finds the language of irony.
 "Home" under the reflective nostalgia cannot be restored.
-It's a ruin where old and new elements come together and were the lost identity can be rediscovered.
+It is a ruin where old and new elements come together and were the lost identity can be rediscovered.
 But a journey to search for the lost identity will never end.
-In this case nostalgic will be disappointedly watching how the new Motherland will completed.
-(Boym, 2001.
-49-55)
+In this case nostalgicus will be disappointedly watching how new Motherland will be completed (Boym, 2001: 49-55).